PatrickG0308/design/README.md

 ## Acknowledgements

-> My mentor Daisy McGirr for pointing me in the direction of flexbox which was a game changer.
+> My mentor Daisy McGirr for pointing me in the direction of flexbox which was a game changer, her expertise and encouragement.